 It would also be very difficult to do if you were to try.

-These bugs are fast moving and constantly on the move.
+These bugs are fast-moving and constantly on the move.
 They migrate from one place to another daily throughout the spring and summer months.

 Their migration activity is entirely unpredictable, but you will see them more often on bright, sunny days.

-Use of harsh pesticides can definitely reduce their population, and using systemic insecticides may kill them off because they do drink plant sap.
+Use of harsh pesticides can definitely reduce their population, and using systemic insecticides may kill them off because they drink plant sap.

 It’s far better to just take steps to repel Minute Pirate Bugs during the short period of time when their behavior becomes problematic.
 Keep in mind that when cold weather comes, Pirate Bugs will go.